Fifth Labour Government of New Zealand: 2002 election

-The 2005 election
+2005 election

-After some initial doubt as to what date the election would be held, 17 September was the chosen day.
+After initial doubt as to what date the election would be held, 17 September was the chosen day.
 After falling behind National in the initial opinion polls, Labour fought back to obtain 41.1% of the vote.
-Although this saw a 0.2% decrease from the previous election, it still saw them sit ahead of National by 2%.
+Although this was a 0.2% decrease from the previous election, it still saw them sit ahead of National by 2%.
 The 2005 election saw a dramatic fall in the success of the minor parties.
 New Zealand First and United Future each won less than half of the percentage of total votes they achieved in 2002.
 In order to reach the required majority, Labour entered confidence and supply agreements with New Zealand First and United Future.
-This was done in addition to a coalition agreement with the Progressive Coalition Party, of whom only Jim Anderton obtained a seat.
+This was in addition to a coalition agreement with the Progressive Coalition Party, of whom only Jim Anderton obtained a seat.

 The newly formed Maori Party accrued four seats.
-After only being formed in 2004 as a result of the controversial Foreshore and Seabed Act they oversaw a successful campaign based on a critical assessment of Labour's record with Maori issues.
-Their success was highlighted by the decline of ACT New Zealand, who won two seats, and the Progressive Coalition and United Future who each won only a single seat.
+After only being formed in 2004 as a result of the controversial Foreshore and Seabed Act, they oversaw a successful campaign based on a critical assessment of Labour's record with Maori issues.
+Their success was highlighted by the decline of ACT New Zealand, who won two seats, and the Progressive Coalition and United Future, who each won only a single seat.

-Defeat

 Election results

-The following table shows the total votes* for Labour, plus parties supporting the Labour-led government.
-For more details of election results, see the relevant election articles.
+The table below shows the total party votes for Labour and parties that supported the Labour-led government.
+For more details of election results, see the election articles.